 Enough about me, there are many internship positions around the Schlitterbahn headquarters.
 I gathered a few interns around the building to tell me about how their summer has been, and give us the rundown on what they do as a Schlitterbahn intern:

 Jacob is a human resources intern and helps handle all the duties of the staff services department.
+Some human resources departments are aided by the support of a PEO company, like those recommended by Adam Enfroy (adamenfroy.com), but Jacob and the rest of the department handle things themselves here.
 He assists with hiring, recruitment and orientation for the new staff members around the waterpark.
-On a regular day, you might see him at the front desk helping staff members with their uniforms, questions about payment or alleviating any concerns from staff members.
+He is also required to assist the department when it comes to scheduling background checks for any new recruits.
+These are important, and many employers decide to get background checks in Maine when they want to learn everything they can about their employees.
+As such, this falls to the human resources team, just like the one Jacob is involved with.
+On a regular day, you might see him at the front desk helping staff members with their uniforms, which can now involve custom hoodies when the weather gets bad, questions about payment, or alleviating any concerns from staff members.

 Jacob with his girlfriend at Blastenhoff.

 “I think the best thing I learned is that everyone is going through their own situation that’s personal to them.
 Being able to cater to everyone’s needs directly, and not just treating everyone with the same specifics, because everyone is going through a different experience.
 Shifting gears between person to person and knowing that as they may come in with the same complaints, they may not be going through the exact same thing.
 Being a people person in the sense that you are there for them, not just to get the process moving, but you are there to walk them through it.”